Home Farm Wool

 We do not buy in from the British Wool Marketing Board because we cannot guarantee the treatment of the animal nor can we identify what is being sold as Wensleydale.

-We do not commission spin, our wool was grown on our farm or comes from starter flocks and smallholdings where we have placed starter or larger flocks - so we know where it comes from and we know our sheep live another year to grow another fleece!
+We do know where our wool has come from, our wool was grown on our farm or comes from starter flocks and smallholdings where we have placed starter or larger flocks - so we know where it comes from and we know our sheep live another year to grow another fleece!

 Although increasingly expensive, our wool is all processed in the UK.